ComputeHalacha/JewishCalendar/README.md

 ### Contribution guidelines ###

 * The code for the libraries are fairly well documented and commented, but the applications are less so.
-If you don't understand some code at first, ask me.(cb@compute.co.il) before assuming that it is a mistake.
+If you find an obvious mistake or bug, please don't hesitate to change.
+But if you just don't understand the reasoning behind some logic etc., it would be great if I could be contacted (cb@compute.co.il) before changing.
+There is that minuscule chance that there is a sensible explanation for the weirdness.
 * Tests - yes, please!
 The project grew in very small increments created as they were needed for other projects - it was never expected to become a full library.
 Unfortunately, no tests were created.

 ### Who do I talk to? ###